-When it comes to location, the highest average paycheck ($155K annually) can be spotted in Berkeley, Calif.; Memphis, Tenn. (around $117K), Whippany, N.J. ($103K), and Baytown, Texas (about $90K) are the next top-paying cities.
+When it comes to location, the highest average paycheck (approximately $142K per year) can be spotted in Morristown, N.J.; Houston, Texas (around $115K), Whippany, N.J. ($101K), and Berkeley, Calif. ($94K) are the next top-paying cities.
 On the lower end is Pittsburgh, Pa. at $72K.
-Within the firm, employees working in California take home the most — approximately $130K per year on average.
+By state, the highest pay levels are found in Tennessee, where the average Bayer Corporation employee makes about $117K annually.

 Years of Experience

-Earning about $115K annually on average, Senior Business Consultants receive the most money, followed by Clinical Trial Managers (approximately $97K), Process Engineers ($82K), and Mechanical Engineers (around $70K).
-Chemists at Bayer Corporation do not see much in the way of financial compensation and represent one of the lower-paid positions ($53K on average) at the company.
+Biotechnology Research Scientists rake in the most money, with average earnings of $99K annually; Validation Engineers come in second with average earnings amounting to $94K, while Project Managers and Process Engineers rank near the top as well (about $90K and approximately $82K, respectively).
+Financial Controllers at Bayer Corporation do not see much in the way of financial compensation and represent one of the lower-paid positions ($51K on average) at the company.

 Certifications and Degrees